lrfosso/TowardsUnderwaterAutonomousFleets/README.md

 # Decentralized Model Predictive Control for Increased Autonomy in Fleets of ROVs

-## Denne må fylles ut etterhvert
+## Description

 This is the repository connected to a Bachelors thesis from NTNU in 2023.

-The Python toolbox [do-mpc](https://www.do-mpc.com/en/latest/) was used for the MPC controller.
+It contasins the code for implementation of a decentralized model predictive control architecture to be implemented in a set of [BlueROV2 Heavys](https://bluerobotics.com/store/rov/bluerov2-upgrade-kits/brov2-heavy-retrofit/).

 ### REQUIREMENTS